Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer-basics.md

 ![Peakboard Designer – Controls](/assets/images/Tutorial/Get_Started/Peakboard_Get_Started_EN_05.gif)

-## 2.4 Attributes
+## 2.4 The attributes

 Below the controls are the attributes.
 Here, for the currently active control, the respective adjustable parameters and attributes are listed.
 These parameters are different for each control.
-For example, try adding another screen by right-clicking on [Screens] in the Peakboard Explorer on the left.
+For example, try adding another screen by right-clicking on [Screens] in the explorer on the left.
 Now click on one of the screens and set the screen duration in the attributes.
 This screen duration defines how long the respective screen remains visible before the following screen is displayed.